jadecobra/python_tdd_exercises/source/functions/functions_positional.rst

     def passthrough_with_positional_arguments(input_data):
         return input_data

-  the terminal shows a :doc:`TypeError`
+  the terminal shows a :doc:`/exceptions/TypeError`
 * I change the signature of ``passthrough_with_positional_arguments`` to take in more than one argument

   .. code-block:: python